It’s MLB Draft time for the Miami Marlins.

 The Miami Marlins will be selecting 16th overall in the First Round of the 2021 MLB Draft.
 We here at Marlin Maniac will be covering all things surrounding the Marlins’ Draft from player profiles leading up to the big event to predictions, breakdowns, rumors, and more both during and after the July 11-13 MLB Draft.

-Miami Marlins 2021 MLB Draft Profile: C Harry Ford
+Miami Marlins 2021 MLB Draft Player Profile: LHP Jordan Wicks

-The next draft prospect up in our Marlins 2021 MLB Draft Profile is catcher Harry Ford.
+The first draft prospect up in our Marlins 2021 MLB Draft Player Profile is Kansas State LHP Jordan Wicks.

 Originally from Conway, AK, Wicks attended Conway High School where he owns the career records for wins (30), ERA (1.54), and strikeout-to-walk ratio (5.6).
 Also named all-conference four times, as well as a two-time all-state selection, Wicks decided to attend Kansas State after a phenomenal junior and senior season where he combined to post a 19-2 record with a 0.85 ERA and 206 K’s.

 Wicks would go on to make an immediate impact during his freshman season with the Wildcats where he made 15 starts going 6-3 with a 3.61 ERA.
 Being named the 2019 Big 12 Freshman of the Year along with a unanimous selection to the Big 12 All-Freshman Team, Wicks led the Wildcats pitching staff in multiple categories, while also breaking the Kansas State single-season strikeout record for a freshman with 86, a record that had stood since 1973.